PizzaWithMilk/Github-tracker-template/README.md

   - repo: torvalds/linux
     type: normal
     monitor: releases           # only releases are tracked for this repo
-    digest: false

   - repo: someuser/some-other-repo
     type: normal
     monitor: commits            # only commits are tracked for this repo
-    digest: true                # ...and they're batched into one digest message per run

   - repo: someorg/chatty-repo
     type: forum